 7 Ways to Set Smart Goals with Chronic Illness

 Setting smart goals vs resolutions with chronic illness is vastly different in mindset and outcome.
 A resolution is usually a long-term picture of where you want to be.
 A goal is broken down into steps you need to make to resolve that issue.
 Goals have a specific purpose while a resolution is a firm decision to do or not do something.
-In this post, I will define smart goals and smart goal examples that can be applied when living with a chronic illness.
+In this post, I will define smart goals and smart goal examples with benefits that can be applied when living with a chronic illness.
 It’s not as easy as you think.

 This year, I am not making resolutions.
 I’m making goals and a commitment to myself.
-I will not let my pain define me and will aim to take steps towards better health.
+I will not let my pain define me and will aim to take steps toward better health.
 I will measure my health using my own standards of wellness.
 Staying positive and open-minded while being gentle to myself is the goal.
 Realizing that I will have steps backward, I will remind myself that it’s a process and not a concrete resolution.

 There may be affiliate links in this post.
 If you click and purchase through my link, I will be compensated.
 This helps fund my blog.
 Thank You!

 Smart Goal Setting